Mario Kindelán

 Mario César Kindelán Mesa (born August 10, 1971), best known as Mario Kindelán, is a Cuban former amateur boxer.
-He is a two-time Olympic gold medalist, having competed in the lightweight division at the 2000 and 2004 events.
+He is a two-time Olympic gold medalist, having competed in the lightweight division at the 2000 and 2004 events and defeated world champion boxer Amir Khan to win Olympic gold in 2004.
 His cousin is baseball player Orestes Kindelán.

 Success

 His most successful period came in a winning streak starting with the 1999 Pan American Games title, and covered every major event he entered including the 2000 Summer Olympics in Sydney, three world championships (1999, 2001, 2003), and the 2003 Pan American Games.
 His most recent victory was at the 2004 Summer Olympics in Athens, defeating Amir Khan in the final, and retaining his gold medal from four years earlier.

 Kindelan holds wins over future professional world champions Felix Trinidad, Miguel Cotto, Amir Khan and Andreas Kotelnik.
 Kindelan also beat fellow Olympic champions Somluck Kamsing and Felix Diaz.

 Prior to the Olympics in 2004 Kindelan had beaten Khan 33–13 at the pre-tournament as well as beating him at the Olympics 30-22.

 Mario Kindelan's amateur record was 358–22, having not lost since 1999 till his retirement in 2004.